garysweaver/irie/README.md

 can_filter_by_query a_request_param_name: ->(q, param_value) { q.joins(:some_assoc).where(some_assocs_table_name: {some_attr: param_value}) }
 ```

-The second argument sent to the lambda is the request parameter value converted by the `convert_request_param_value_for_filtering(attr_sym, value)` method which may be customized.
+The second argument sent to the lambda is the request parameter value converted by the `convert_param_value(param_name, param_value)` method which may be customized.
 See elsewhere in this document for more information about the behavior of this method.

 ##### Customizing Request Parameter Value Conversion

-Implement the `convert_request_param_value_for_filtering(attr_sym, value)` in your controller or an included module.
+Implement the `convert_param_value(param_name, param_value)` in your controller or an included module.

 #### Default Filters